About: The vital role of this reluctant servant

 – Eckhart Tolle

-The goal is to “let God” from the center of your being, where God speaks to you.
+The goal is to “let God” from the center of our being, where God speaks to us.
 It cannot be done once—it must be experienced many, many times.
 We may lose trust in buckets, but it can only be gained in droplets.

 “Desperation results from the tightness that shuts God out, not from not having what you want.”